Spring Youth Mountain Bike Camp

 Who: This program is geared towards ages 6-11, but if you have a confident 5-year old cyclist, or a 12-year old that is looking to get into the sport, we are open to them joining as well.

-Cost: $90.00 per person for a 5-week session, 10 hours of instruction.
-Fun is FREE!
+Cost: $90.00 per person for a 5-week session, 10 hours of instruction, weather dependant.

 We aim to have several Professional Mountain Bike Instructor Association (PMBIA) certified coaches on hand to be able to split the group into similar abilities, so everyone gets the most out of the time.
 That being said, the more coaches we have, the more kids we can accommodate.
 Are you a certified mountain bike coach willing to volunteer your time, get in touch!
 We’ll also have a couple highly skilled local teenage helpers to keep track of everyone.